icanindya/twitter_users_reidentification/README.md

-# Asssessing the Re-identification Risk of Twitter Users on US Voter Records
+# Assessing the Re-identification Risk of Twitter Users on US Voter Records
 This project aims to reveal the real identities of Twitter users using US Voter Registration Records.

 ## Methodology